 Check Brachycephalic Cover

 Not all plans cover brachycephalic-related conditions the same way.
 Some insurers may have specific exclusions or waiting periods for BOAS and related airway conditions.
-Check the policy wording carefully to ensure your Shih Tzu's flat-faced anatomy is adequately covered.
+Check the Product Disclosure Statement (PDS) carefully to ensure your Shih Tzu's flat-faced anatomy is adequately covered.

 3